 Depeche Mode : Music For the Masses

 Gore’s trademark twisted and desperate ballads also made an appearance in “The Things You Said” and “I Want You Now.”
 They may not have been as memorable as “Somebody” or “A Question of Lust” but were incredibly strong performances.
 “I Want You Now” centered around the sound of an accordion releasing air without a note being played, then augmented by the sounds of girls moaning.
 There were other strange experiments on Music for the Masses, including the Michael Nyman influenced piano lines behind “Little 15,” either a companion piece to “A Question of Time” or a reference to Lolita, and the orchestral weirdness of “Pimpf” which became the dramatic intro to the band on tour.
 “Behind the Wheel” emphasized its themes of driving with a repetitive loop of chords that became incredibly infectious.
-The timing of this review also somewhat coincides with the release of the first wave of Depeche Mode reissues, including Music for the Masses, complete with some of the bonus tracks and b-sides that fans like myself scoured the earth for back in 1987 such as Alan Wilder’s stunning take on Beethoven’s “Moonlight Sonata” and their cover of “Route 66.”
+The 2006 expanded reissue of Music for the Masses is also complete with some of the bonus tracks and b-sides that fans like myself scoured the earth for back in 1987, such as Alan Wilder’s stunning take on Beethoven’s “Moonlight Sonata” and their cover of “Route 66.”

 But the true standouts of the album almost act as bookends, the opening anthem of “Never Let Me Down Again” and the tense and edgy “Nothing.”
 The former became DM’s unofficial theme song, a track they would play at every show, their signature chorus, and the opening guitar part was an accident.
 It was meant to be placed only between lines of the verses, but a glitch caused it to play during the countdown to the song’s beginning, and man did it sound good.
 Gore’s yearning and innocent background vocals of “See the stars, they’re shining bright / Everything’s alright tonight” overlapping Gahan’s earnest pleas of “Never let me down” amidst synthesized choral singers is purely magical.
 “Nothing” is the companion piece to “Blasphemous Rumours,” again showing that any idea of God is nonexistent.
 Deep and slinky basslines lead into pounding drums to form a dance beat that’s impossible to resist.
 The live version of this song that appeared on 101, the Rose Bowl concert that wrapped up the Masses tour, is so full of energy, it’s nearly exhausting.